-Component Description (1) esc key Displays system information when pressed in combination with the ${\sf fn}$ key.
-(2) fn key Executes frequently used system functions when pressed in combination with a function key, the num lock key, or the esc key.
-See Using the hot keys on page 14 (3) # Windows key Opens the Start menu.
+Component Description (1) esc key Displays system information when pressed in combination with the fn key.
+(2) fn key Executes frequently used system functions when pressed in combination with a function key, the num lock key, or the the esc key.
+See Using the hot keys on page 14.
+(3) Windows key Opens the Start menu.
 NOTE: Pressing the Windows key again will close the Start menu.
-(4) Function keys Execute frequently used system functions when pressed in combination with the fn key.
-(5) Embedded numeric keypad A numeric keypad superimposed over the keyboard alphabet keys that enables you to add, subtract, and perform other numeric tasks.
+(4) Embedded numeric keypad A numeric keypad superimposed over the keyboard alphabet keys that enables you to add, subtract, and perform other numeric tasks.
 When num lock is on, the keypad can be used like an external numeric keypad.
-(6) Ξ Windows application key Displays options for a selected object.
-(7) num lk num lock key Turns the embedded numeric keypad on and off.
+(5) Windows application key Displays options for a selected object.
+(6) num lock key Turns the embedded numeric keypad on and off. - or - Alternates between the navigational and numeric functions on the integrated numeric keypad.
+(7) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard that enables you to add, subtract, and perform other numeric tasks.
+When num lock is on, the integrated keypad can be used like an external numeric keypad.